A smectic liquid crystal model in the periodic setting: Lower bound

-The right hand side of this equation can be calculated directly from the formulas for $\sigma(w)$ and $\Sigma(w)$ and simplifies to \eqref{liminfequation} (see \cite[Proof of Lemma 4.1, Equation (6.3)]{NY1}). } \end{proof}
+The right hand side of this equation can be calculated directly from the formulas for $\sigma(w)$ and $\Sigma(w)$ and simplifies to \eqref{liminfequation} (see \cite[Proof of Lemma 4.1, Equation (6.3)]{NY1}). \end{proof}

-\begin{remark} Observe if $w=u_x$ and $u_z=\frac{1}{2}u_x^2$, the entropy $\Sigma (w)$ we constructed here is exactly the entropy $\tilde{\Sigma}(\nabla u)=-(u_xu_z-\frac{1}{6}u_x^3, \frac{1}{2}u_x^2)$, which we used in the lower bound estimates in \cite{NY1}.
-In fact, the argument here also gives a proof of the lower bound on any domain $\Omega \subset \mathbb{R}^2$; the only {necessary modification of the proof presented above} is that one does not use $|\partial_1|^{-1} \eta_w$ to represent the compression energy, but rather the original expression from \eqref{smecticenergy}.
-In addition, when comparing with the lower bound proof from \cite{NY1}, this proof requires an extra integration by parts, as it does not rely on a pointwise lower bound on the energy density (see e.g. \cite[Equation (4.11)]{NY1}).
-The relationship between these two entropies and the structure of the corresponding arguments is exactly mirrored in the entropies devised in \cite{JinKoh00, DKMO01} for the Aviles-Giga problem - {they are equal on the zero set of the potential term, and both give lower bounds, with only one of them (\cite{JinKoh00}) bounding the energy density from below pointwise.} \end{remark}
+\begin{remark} When comparing with the lower bound proof from \cite{NY1}, this proof requires an extra integration by parts, as it does not rely on a pointwise lower bound on the energy density (see e.g. \cite[Equation (4.11)]{NY1}).
+The relationship between these two entropies and the structure of the corresponding arguments is exactly mirrored in the entropies devised in \cite{JinKoh00, DKMO01} for the Aviles-Giga problem - they are equal on the zero set of the potential term, and both give lower bounds, with only one of them (\cite{JinKoh00}) bounding the energy density from below pointwise. \end{remark}

-\textbf{ACKNOWLEDGEMENTS} M.N.'s research is supported by NSF grant RTG-DMS 1840314.
-X.Y.'s research is supported by a Research Excellence Grant and a CLAS Dean's summer research grant from University of Connecticut.
+\textbf{ACKNOWLEDGEMENTS} {We thank both referees for useful comments that improved the article.
+M.N. also thanks Elio Marconi for helpful discussions regarding \cite{Mar22}.} M.N.'s research is supported by NSF grant RTG-DMS 1840314.
+X.Y.'s research is supported by { Simons Collaboration Grant \#947054, together} with a Research Excellence Grant and a CLAS Dean's summer research grant from University of Connecticut.

 \FloatBarrier